pluginkollektiv/statify/README.md

     `composer create-project pluginkollektiv/statify --no-dev`

-  It is necessary to use `composer build` id you don't use the public version to get the minified versions of the css and js files.
+  It is necessary to use `composer build` if you don't use the public version to get the minified versions of the css and js files.
 This files are important for the usage.

 ## Contributions
 * Active development of this plugin is handled [on GitHub](https://github.com/pluginkollektiv/statify).